 The more involved stakeholders feel, the more they will invest and take shared ownership of each success and failure throughout the project.
 Secure stakeholder buy-in early to avoid future headaches and misunderstandings.

-3) Follow an Agile Development Process
+3) Follow an Agile App Development Process

 To build the best software, an Agile development process must be used in tandem with the MVP approach.
 Agile development is a project management methodology that enables teams to effectively function and respond to the unpredictability of constructing software by using incremental, iterative work sequences – commonly known as sprints.

-The benefits of using Agile development to build your MVP include faster time-to-market, improved quality, reduced risks, increased flexibility, more cost control, higher customer satisfaction, and the ability to embrace change with the appropriate trade-offs for maximum results.
+The benefits of using Agile app development to build your MVP include faster time-to-market, improved quality, reduced risks, increased flexibility, more cost control, higher customer satisfaction, and the ability to embrace change with the appropriate trade-offs for maximum results.

 In contrast, other less flexible software development processes often take years to complete, only to discover at the end of the project that customer expectations and needs do not align with how the product was built.
 Continuous delivery, experimentation and ongoing testing through Agile development, on the other hand, mitigate risks to ensure the most effective and highest quality MVPs are consistently delivered to customers in weeks instead of years.

-4) Determine the Minimum and Most Important Functionality
+4) Determine the Minimum and Most Important Functionality for Your Mobile and Web App

 It’s important to stop trying to ‘keep up with the Joneses’ because simply replicating your competitors’ features does not ensure success.
 In fact, copying competitors will likely be detrimental to your business as most companies don’t yet offer the best or most optimal software solutions.